olentoTM/Full-Stack-Project-01/README.md

 /ajaxmessage - Same as the previous page, except click the button will instead run a JavaScript code, which will send the form data as AJAX call.

-This Project has utilized the following Node.js packages: Express, EJS
+This Project has utilized the following Node.js packages: Express, EJS, body-parser